 - Vermin Control Act 2000

 Q3.
 How will the new legislation improve the managment of biosecurity in Tasmania?

-The Biosecurity Bill provides a simpler and more effective legal framework for the management of weeds and vermin, imports of plant and animal products, biosecurity emergencies, and monetary reimbursement for biosecurity related loss.
+The Biosecurity Bill provides a simpler and more effective legal framework for the management of pests, diseases and invasive species, imports of plant and animal products, biosecurity emergencies, and monetary reimbursement for biosecurity related loss.
 Other key features include: